Design a System of Icons With These Techniques

 They also prevent extra work.
 When you need an icon, just grab one from the project’s style library, or use the library as inspiration.
 To that end writing (and drawing) guidelines for new icons is important.

-• Make guidelines.
+• Make guidelines for icons.
 Part of your design system should include parameters on what your team can and can’t do with icons.

 • Practice style.
 One of the best ways to develop a visual language is to apply it to new ideas.
 As you invent icons, make sure they fit the same look — but don’t be afraid to modify that look early in your work.